Curators play an important part in both managing the artefacts or works of art in a museum or gallery and making collections come alive

-Most curators will have worked as assistant curators, or assistants in other areas of museum or gallery work, before securing the rule of curator.
+Most curators will have worked as assistant curators, or assistants in other areas of museum or gallery work, before securing the role of curator.
 Most job advertisements for assistant-level posts will ask for two years of relevant experience.

-In addition, budgeting, financial management and income generation through fundraising, entry fees and retailing can all be essential skills for the generalist curator and for those wanting to secure a more senior role.
+Budgeting, financial management and income generation through fundraising, entry fees and retailing can all be essential skills for the generalist curator and for those wanting to secure a more senior role.